 3. Below is the Treemap that is created by following the above steps.

 Maps are a very important feature in Tableau to analyze and visualize geographic data.
-Learning about them helps a lot in achieving effective, attractive and accurate data visualization.
-Hope this article has shed some light on how to create some of the common variations of Maps in Tableau.
+Learning about them helps a lot in achieving effective, attractive, and accurate data visualization.
+Hope this Tableau Map tutorial has shed some light on how to create some of the common variations of Maps in Tableau.

 Check out our Business Intelligence Community for more information about Tableau.